-module Biocaml_phred_score:sig
+module Biocaml_phred_score:sig..end

 A PHRED score is defined as -10*log(p) rounded to an integer, where p is a probability.